vstradaa/MIT-6.001.x/Week One/06.04.2020/notes.md

 You can have an if and an else; you can also have an if, one or multiple elif's, and an else.

+Summary for Branching programs:

+* Branching functions are useful to make decisions based on statements available to you
+* Each statement within a branching function is used at most once
+* The maximum time to run the program only depends on the length of the program.

+# Summary

+* In program there are data type objects called Scalars,  these are types with only one value.

+* You can cast certain datatypes to other data types like ints and floats

+* You print to the console using <code>print()</code>
+* There are a few basic operations for arithmetic
+* When conducting Operations, the Python interpreter will execute code in PEMDAS fashion or from left to right.

+* You can bind a variable to a value by initializing a variable and assigning it a value with the = sign.

+* There are also comparison operators that evaluate to true or false
+* There are also logic operators on bools for a more specific control flow
+* Branching programs use if/elif/else to create conditional statements that execute code based on the condition
+* You can nest conditionals within conditionals
+* Compound Booleans use comparison operators and logic boolean comparison operators